-Lecture 1: System overview of sensing, computation, I/O, and displays in embedded systems; interpreting device and system datasheets.
-At the end of this lecture, students should be able to: enumerate the important components in an embedded system design; read and interpret the datasheet for a component in a system or for an entire system; propose and design changes to a system to extend its uses.
+Lecture 1, Friday, 20th January 2023: System overview of sensing, computation, I/O, and displays in embedded systems; interpreting device and system datasheets.
+At the end of this lecture, students should be able to: Enumerate the important components in an embedded system design; read and interpret the datasheet for a component in a system or for an entire system; propose and design changes to a system to extend its uses.

-Lecture 2: Precision, accuracy, reliability, and measurement uncertainty.
+Lecture 2, Wednesday, 25th January 2023: Precision, accuracy, reliability, and measurement uncertainty.
 Noise sources in analog and digital systems; role of signal gain and restoring logic.
-At the end of this lecture, students should be able to: define precision, accuracy, reliability, and measurement uncertainty; analyze a system design and quantify these properties for a design's components; enumerate the sources of noise and measurement uncertainty in analog and digital systems; propose design changes to improve the robustness of systems to noise.
+At the end of this lecture, students should be able to: Define precision, accuracy, reliability, and measurement uncertainty; analyze a system design and quantify these properties for a design's components; enumerate the sources of noise and measurement uncertainty in analog and digital systems; propose design changes to improve the robustness of systems to noise.

-Lecture 3: Low-level C and assembly in embedded systems.
-At the end of this lecture, students should be able to: implement firmware that runs in the abscence of an operating system and which contains a mixture of C and ARM assembly code.
+Lecture 3, Friday, 27th January 2023: Low-level C and assembly language in embedded systems.
+At the end of this lecture, students should be able to: implement firmware that runs on a microcontroller or microprocessor in the abscence of an operating system and which contains a mixture of C and assembly code.